-In the world of cold soups, Russia seems to punch above it’s weight in contribution.
-Classic Beet Borscht served hot is what most people think of when talking about Russian soups, but there are so many different types of Russian soups that are eaten cold.
+In the world of cold soups, Russia, Ukraine and Slavic countries seem to punch above their weight in contribution.
+Classic Beet Borscht served hot is what most people think of when talking about Russian soups, but there are so many different types of Slavic soups that are eaten cold.
 Gazpacho is probably the most famous Italian cold soup most of us have heard of.
 Svekolnik, Okroshka with Kefir, Okroshka with Kvas, Cold Borscht, to name a few, are all packed with vegetables and are incredibly healthy.

 Cold Beet Soup - Holodnik has the craziest colour in a soup that you will ever see.
 A bright pink soup is almost hard to eat, but I absolutely love the colour of this soup.
 My wife doesn't like cold soups, but this is packed with so many vegetables, you've got to try it!
 This vegetarian soup gets it's color from making a broth from boiled beets, and mixing kefir into the soup.
 So bright, so healthy!